Real estate markets and highways are more similar than you may think.

 Turning away an offer because it’s too soon?
 What if…

-…many thanks to Zetong Li for the highway photo.
+…many thanks to Brendon Steeves for the photo.